angelalcordo/ETH-FUNCTION-AND-ERRORS/README.md

 Functions and Errors (BOOK BUY CONTRACT)

-The "Functions and Errors" Solidity program explains the fundamental syntax and features of the Solidity programming language.
-This program is meant to be a jumping off point for people who are unfamiliar with Solidity and want to get a sense of how it functions.

 Description

-This program is a simple contract written in Solidity, a programming language used for developing smart contracts on the Ethereum blockchain.
-The contract has a single function that returns the string "Smart Contract".
-This program serves as a simple and straightforward introduction to Solidity programming, and can be used as a stepping stone for more complex projects in the future.
+The Library contract represents a simple library system on the Ethereum blockchain.
+It allows users to buy books from the library by depositing Ether into their accounts.
+The contract is managed by an admin who can change the book's price, add new books to the library.

 Getting Started